galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## RMSD analysis - ligand

-Calculating the RMSD of the ligand is necessary to check if it is stable in the active site and to identidfy possible binding modes.
-If the ligand is not stable the RMSD will fluctuate excessively and there will large 'jumps' in the RMSD.
+Calculating the RMSD of the ligand is necessary to check if it is stable in the active site and to identify possible binding modes.
+If the ligand is not stable the RMSD will fluctuate excessively and there will be large 'jumps' in the RMSD.

-Note two RMSD's are run but only one is considered further.
+Note two RMSD analyses are run but only one is considered further.
 The tool has a ligand inference option but this may fail and instead the ligand is selected by residue ID.

 > ### {% icon hands_on %} Hands-on: Task description
 >